acestojanoski/find-my-ip-cli/README.md

 ## Usage

 ```
 Usage
   $ find-my-ip

 Options:
   --endpoint, -e  Use your own endpoint to find your IP

 Examples
   $ find-my-ip
   $ find-my-ip -e <your_endpoint>
   $ find-my-ip --endpoint <your_endpoint>
 ```

-## dependencies

--   got
--   meow